 The Museum Platform is a collaboration between Thirty8 Digital (Mike Ellis), Knowledge Integration (Rob Tice) and Sesamoid Consulting (Jeremy Ottevanger); a team who have been working in the museum and heritage space for many years.
 We brought our organisations together to try to crack a problem that needs a range of capacities and experience that are rarely found in one place.

-Mike Ellis has been creating digital products in and for museums for two decades.
-He's well-known on the #musetech scene, with his trademark provocations and keep-it-simple attitude always seeking answers to the question, "how can we get this to work for small organisations?".
+Mike Ellis has been creating digital products in and for museums for more than two decades.
+He has spent much of this time seeking answers to the question, “how can we get this to work for small organisations and their users?”.
 Mike and Rachel Ellis run Thirty8 Digital, an agency working almost exclusively with museums, providing and supporting beautiful, innovative but realistic digital solutions to help museums reach their audiences.